Circle of Hope Girls Ranch: Legal proceedings

 On March 9, 2021, Boyd and Stephanie Householder were taken into state custody.
-The Missouri Attorney General's office announced that Boyd is being charged with 79 felony counts and 1 misdemeanor, including charges for child molestation and sodomy.
-Stephanie was also charged with 22 felony counts; all for child abuse and neglect.
-They pled not guilty during their first court appearance.
-Eric Schmitt, Missouri's Attorney General, stated that the Circle of Hope case is “one of the most widespread cases of sexual, physical and mental abuse patterns against young girls and women in Missouri history”.
-The Householders maintain their innocence, and their defense attorney Adam Woody petitioned for them to be released on bond, stating that they are "very good people ... [with] outstanding reputations and spotless records".
-On June 14, 2021, judge David R. Munton denied their initial bond request.
-Their bond hearing was held in the Vernon County Circuit Court in the city of Nevada, as the Householders moved after the closure of Circle of Hope.
+The Missouri Attorney General's office announced that Boyd was being charged with 79 felony counts and 1 misdemeanor, which included charges for child molestation and sodomy.
+Stephanie was also charged with 22 felony counts; all for child abuse and child neglect.
+They pled not guilty.
+Eric Schmitt, Missouri's Attorney General, said the Circle of Hope case was "one of the most widespread cases of sexual, physical and mental abuse patterns against young girls and women in Missouri history".
+The Householders maintain their innocence, and their defense attorney petitioned for them to be released on bond, stating that they are "very good people ... [with] outstanding reputations and spotless records".
+On June 14, 2021, their initial bond request was denied.
+Their bond hearing was held in the Vernon County Circuit Court in the city of Nevada, as the Householders had moved after the closure of the ranch.

-The Householders faced a judge for a preliminary hearing on May 20, 2021.
-During the hearing, prosecutors shared details from their interviews with former residents.
+During a preliminary hearing on May 20, 2021, prosecutors shared details from their interviews with former residents.

-As of July 2022, they are now out on a $10,000 bond and sentenced to home confinement, after Boyd Householder reportedly stated that he had contracted COVID-19, and that Stephanie Householder had blood clots in her right foot.
-Former residents expressed disgust at the decision; the Householders' daughter Amanda stated that it made her "sick to [her] stomach".
-Attorney General Schmitt also criticized their release, stating that it was the responsibility of the Cedar County jail administrator to find another facility to hold them instead of releasing them.
+As of July 2022, they were released to home detention on a $10,000 bond after Boyd Householder reportedly said he had contracted COVID-19 and Stephanie Householder complained of blood clots in her right foot.
+Former residents expressed disgust at the decision; the Householders' daughter Amanda said their release made her "sick to [her] stomach".
+Attorney General Schmitt also criticized their release, saying it was the responsibility of the Cedar County jail administrator to find another facility to hold them instead of releasing them.

-In September 2021, the couple asked for their home confinement to be eased so that they could drive to Walmart.
-They also asked to be able to go to church.
-These requests were denied.
+In 2023, Missouri Attorney General Andrew Bailey offered Stephanie Householder a plea deal that would involve her testifying against her husband, which she declined.

+Boyd Householder died at age 75 on June 25, 2024, whilst awaiting trial.
+He had been suffering from heart and lung problems for several years.

-The Householders' trial is scheduled for November 27 to December 15, 2023.
+Stephanie Householder's trial is currently scheduled for September 29, 2025.